Ankush321-collab/deeseek-clone/README.md

-# 💻 Deepseek Backend API
+# 💻 Deepseek Backend/Frontend API

 This is a Node.js backend API built with **Express**, **MongoDB (Mongoose)**, **JWT authentication**, and **bcrypt** for password hashing.